 In the north of the island, Restaurant Stay in Puerto Pollensa has port and resort views.
 The Formentor is a hideaway gem: dine formally in the hotel’s El Colomer or enjoy Italian cuisine at La Veranda on the beach.

 Experience authentic Mallorcan cuisine with innovative contemporary flair at Arrels restaurant in Illetas.
-Offers a choice of exquisite tasting menus. […] Arrels by Marga Coll
+Offers an exquisite tasting menu. […] Lunch at Arrels by Marga Coll

 One of Mallorca’s renowned sushi chefs is creating Japanese Peruvian cuisine at this waterfront restaurant, opened summer 2016, in Port d’Andratx. […] Sumailla Restaurant